mbarcia/CSV-Payments-PoC/docs/guide/index.md

 The Pipeline Framework is a powerful tool for building reactive pipeline processing systems.
 It simplifies the development of distributed systems by providing a consistent way to create, configure, and deploy pipeline steps.

 <Callout type="tip" title="Visual Pipeline Designer">
 The Pipeline Framework includes a visual canvas designer at <a href="https://app.pipelineframework.org" target="_blank">https://app.pipelineframework.org</a> that allows you to create and configure your pipelines using an intuitive drag-and-drop interface.
-This tool is particularly useful for designing complex pipeline architectures and understanding the flow between different steps.
+Simply design your pipeline visually, click "Download Application", and you'll get a complete ZIP file with all the generated source code - no command-line tools needed!
 </Callout>

 ## Key Features